Malik Mehr un Nisa Afridi: Political career

 Benazir Bibi conveyed her wish, to Mehrun Nisa Afridi to associate herself with National Democratic Institute (NDI) for the promotion of ladies in politics.
 She contacted NDI and they offered her to become a Master Trainer N.W.F.P.
 Which she accepted.
 Consequently, a three-day workshop was held in Islamabad to this effect which she attended.
 After coming back to Peshawar she organized three workshop's for ladies, one each at Dera Ismail Khan, Lukky Marwat and Haripur.
 The turnout of the ladies from different political parties was most encouraging.
 The ratio of lady trainees from Pakistan Peoples Party was the highest in these workshops.
 The team of NDI appreciated her work.

 On 25 January 2004, she arranged PPP Ladies Convention N.W.F.P at Nishter Hall Peshawar under the President-ship of Mr Jehangir Bader.
 The other Honorable Guest were Central Members of the party Mr Raja Pervaiz Ashraf, Begum Ruqqia Khanum Soomro, Miss Fozia Habib, Begum Samina Razaq, Miss Nargis Faiz Malik, Khwaja Muhammad Khan Hoti, Mr Mirza Khan other Male & Female Provencial office bearers.

 She attended Social International's 50th Anniversary held at Lisbon, Portugal, 29–30 June 2001 with Benazir Bibi.

-She attended Social International's Casablanca Council – Peace, Security, Development held at Casablanca, Morocco, 31 May-1 June 2002 with Benazir Bibi.
+She attended Social International's Casablanca Council – Peace, Security, Development held at Casablanca, Morocco, 31 May to 1 June 2002 with Benazir Bibi.

 She attended Socialist International Women held at Athens, Greece, 27–28 January 2006.

 She attended a meeting of the Council of the Socialist International held at Geneva, Switzerland, 29–30 June 2007 with Benazir Bibi.

 She became a member of the National Assembly again in 2008.

 She was a member of the National Assembly Standing Committee on Women's Development and Standing Committee on Ministry of States and Frontier Regions (SAFRON).